OrleansContrib/Orleans.CosmosDB/README.md

 For further details on partitioning in CosmosDB see https://docs.microsoft.com/en-us/azure/cosmos-db/partitioning-overview.

+### Backwards compatibility
+The change will not affect existing systems.
+Configuring custom partition key builders will throw a BadGrainStorageConfigException stating incompatibility.
+To start using custom partition key builders the old documents must be updated with a /PartitionKey property where the value is set using the same functionality as the Func<GrainReference, string> delegate specified in options.
+Once all documents are updated the data must be migrated to a new CosmosDB collection using Azure Data Factory, CosmosDB Migration tool or custom code.

 ***Do note that indexing with custom partition keys is not supported***

 # Contributions